Sam-SM84/My-3DGame/README.md

 # My-3D-GameSpace
-Working on a 3D game
+Working on a 3D game based on openGLs glut library